Physician Preconference Course • Comprehensive Nutrition Therapy: Tactical Approaches in 2025 (PHY-2025)

 Chyme Reinfusion Therapy: Nutritional Innovation for Neonates With Necrotizing Enterocolitis and High Output Stomas

-Maria Coelho
+Maria Paula Coelho

 Chyme Reinfusion Therapy: Nutritional Innovation for Neonates With Necrotizing Enterocolitis and High Output Stomas